AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/connections/about-connecting-wf-fusion-to-app-or-service.md

 ## About administering connections

-You can administer all connections from the Connections area.
+You can administer all connections from the [!UICONTROL Connections] area.
 Here you can:

-* See which permissions were given to Workfront Fusion for each connection
+* See which permissions were given to [!DNL Workfront Fusion] for each connection
 * Rename connections
 * Reauthorize existing connections
 * Delete existing connections
 * Verify that the connection to the service was established successfully

-To open the Connections area, click <b>Connections</b> in the left navigation.
+To open the [!UICONTROL Connections] area, click <b>[!UICONTROL Connections]</b> in the left navigation.

 ## Renew a connection